robokoding/robokoding.github.io/_pages/kits/sumorobot.md

 The hardware and software of the SumoRobot kit are open-source, you can find everything on [GitHub](https://github.com/robokoding).

 The assembled SumoRobot can be programmed over the browser using a graphical programming interface or Python code.
-You can pre-order the SumoRobot kit by contacting [kits@robokoding.com](#).
+You can pre-order the SumoRobot kit at [kits@robokoding.com](#).

 1. Once you have received your SumoRobot kit head over to assembly instructions [here](/kits/sumorobot/sumohardware).
 2. Once you have assembled your SumoRobot head over to download SumoManager [here](/kits/sumorobot/sumomanager).